Get all the latest data for Canberra

 What's the 12-month outlook for demand in Canberra in 2026?

-As of early 2026, the 12-month demand outlook for residential property in Canberra is steady to slightly positive, with moderate buyer activity expected as interest rate clarity improves and population growth continues.
+As of 2026, the 12-month demand outlook for residential property in Canberra is steady but cautious, with houses likely to outperform apartments.

 By the way, we also have an update regarding price forecasts in Australia.